HalfBPrince/HalfBPrince/README.md

-PS: Pfp art is not mine.
+PS: Pfp art by NecroSick .